ox-it/talks.ox/docs/source/http_api/endpoints/search.rst

     :type venue: string
     :query organising_department: Search for talks whose organising department is the organisation specified by this oxpoints ID
     :type organising_department: string
     :query speaker: Search for talks at which the specified person is a speaker.
-Supply the unique slug for the person e.g. 'james-bond'
+Supply the unique slug for the person e.g. 'd47e2458-af73-4bc1-bf04-3c275e1c1254'
     :type speaker: string

     The response can be either in XML or JSON dependent on the 'accept' header in the request.